Brandon Simpson

 Brandon Simpson (born 6 September 1981 in Florida, U.S.) is a sprinter who represents Bahrain, having previously represented Jamaica.
 He has won a bronze medal in 4 x 400 metres relay at three world championships; 2001, 2003 and 2005.
 He finished 6th in the individual 400 metres contest in 2005, and 5th at the 2004 Olympics.

+Simpson was also selected as an alternate for Jamaica at the 2000 Summer Olympics, making him then the youngest ever Jamaican named for an Olympic team.
+Simpson ran for the George Mason Patriots track and field team and then transferred to the TCU Horned Frogs track and field program.